InfiMed-ORBIT: Aligning LLMs on Open-Ended Complex Tasks via Rubric-Based Incremental Training: Abstract

 \section{Abstract}

-Reinforcement learning (RL) has powered many of the recent breakthroughs in large language models (LLMs), especially for tasks where rewards can be computed automatically, such as code generation.
-However, these methods deteriorate in open-ended domains like medical consultation, where feedback is inherently ambiguous, highly context-dependent, and cannot be reduced to a reliable scalar signal.
-In such settings, RL must either rely on supervision-intensive reward models that often fail to generalize, or it falls into pathological behaviors such as reward hacking—an especially troubling risk for high-stakes medical dialogue.
-To address these limitations, we introduce \textbf{ORBIT}, an \textbf{o}pen-ended \textbf{r}ubric-\textbf{b}ased \textbf{i}ncremental \textbf{t}raining framework for high-stakes medical dialogue.
-ORBIT integrates synthetic dialogue generation with dynamically constructed rubrics that serve as adaptive guides for incremental RL.
-Instead of relying on external medical knowledge bases or handcrafted rule sets, ORBIT uses rubric-driven feedback to steer the learning process.
-Its judge component can be instantiated with general-purpose instruction-following LLMs, removing the need for any task-specific fine-tuning.
-Applied to the Qwen3-4B-Instruct model, ORBIT raises the HealthBench-Hard score from \textbf{\textit{7.0}} to \textbf{\textit{27.5}} using only \textbf{\textit{2k}} training samples, achieving SOTA performance for models at this scale.
-With larger rubric datasets, ORBIT-trained models further compete with the strongest open-source baselines on HealthBench-Hard.
-Our analysis shows that rubric-guided RL consistently improves consultation quality across diverse medical scenarios.
-We also apply such rubric generation and training pipeline to InfoBench, where ORBIT enhances instruction-following performance, highlighting the generality of rubric-based feedback.
-Code is available at \texttt{\url{https://github.com/pidneuralode/ORBIT}.}
+Reinforcement learning (RL) has powered many recent breakthroughs in large language models (LLMs), especially for tasks where rewards can be computed automatically, such as code generation.
+However, it is less effective in open-ended medical dialogue, where feedback is ambiguous, context-dependent, and difficult to simply summarize into a single scalar signal—often requiring heavily supervised reward models and creating risks of reward hacking.
+Thus, we introduce \textbf{ORBIT}, an \textbf{o}pen-ended \textbf{r}ubric-\textbf{b}ased \textbf{i}ncremental \textbf{t}raining framework tailored for critical medical dialogues.
+ORBIT integrates medical dialogue construction with dynamically generated case-conditioned rubrics that serve as adaptive guides for incremental RL.
+Unlike approaches that rely on external medical knowledge bases or handcrafted rules, ORBIT uses rubric-guided evaluation and can be implemented with general-purpose instruction-following LLMs, avoiding task-specific judge fine-tuning.
+With only \textbf{\textit{2k}} training samples, ORBIT raises Qwen3-4B-Instruct's HealthBench-Hard score from \textbf{\textit{7.0}} to \textbf{\textit{27.5}}, achieving state-of-the-art performance among similarly sized open-source models while maintaining strong consultation quality as rubric coverage broadens. \textbf{Project page:} \href{https://pidneuralode.github.io/ORBIT/}{\texttt{pidneuralode.github.io/ORBIT}}.